realitycollective/com.realitycollective.service-framework-docs/docs/basics/01_introduction.md

 ## Why use a Service Framework?

 In many cases, code is written and attached to MonoBehaviours in order to execute and run, this is perfectly fine where this code is to manage the state of a UX component as it operates in the project.
-However, In may cases empty game objects are created to "just run" code or have access to certain Unity functions, in other cases repetitive use of static classes are implemented just so make code accessible, all of which can cause problems in the long run, such as:
+However, In many cases empty game objects are created to "just run" code or have access to certain Unity functions, in other cases repetitive use of static classes are implemented just so make code accessible, all of which can cause problems in the long run, such as:

 * Finding code attached to GameObjects requires you to either know which object it is attached to or use expensive GameObject.Find techniques to locate them.
 Granted, these references are then caches to avoid these performance drains, but usually many times throughout code.